RedHatQE/openshift-python-wrapper/README.md

 The project includes a comprehensive fake Kubernetes client for testing without a real cluster.
 See [Fake Kubernetes Client documentation](fake_kubernetes_client/README.md) for details.

+## MCP Server

+The project includes an MCP (Model Context Protocol) server that exposes OpenShift/Kubernetes functionality through a standardized interface.
+See [MCP Server documentation](mcp_server/README.md) for details.

 ## Release new version

 ### requirements